newjersey/innovation.nj.gov/content/_projects/ui-certification.md

 ### Impact \+ Metrics

-* As of March 2025, adding more accurate and actionable error messages has led to a 80% increase in applicants completing the identity verification process and unlocking their benefit payments.
+* As of August 2025, adding more accurate and actionable error messages has led to an 80% increase in applicants beginning the identity verification process and unlocking their benefit payments.
 * The legacy weekly certification site has been completely overhauled with a simplified design that allows workers to apply for benefits from their phones.

 ### Status